bennyhuo/KotlinBlogTranslation/original/Kotlin Post-1.0 Roadmap.md

 The Android roadmap post already mentioned some of the improvements that we plan to make in our tools, such as support for incremental compilation with Gradle and support for Android Lint checks.
 Both of these features are already available in Kotlin 1.0.2 EAP, and will receive further improvements later on.
 ## Summary

 As you can see, there are quite a lot of exciting things coming, and there’s plenty of opportunity for you to get involved.
-Stop by our Slack chat, try out the EAP builds, file issues – the future of Kotlin depends on you, our users, and we’re always happy to hear anything that you have to say.
+Stop by our  [Slack chat](http://kotlinslackin.herokuapp.com/) , try out the  [EAP builds](https://discuss.kotlinlang.org/c/eap) , file  [issues](http://youtrack.jetbrains.com/issues/KT)  – the future of Kotlin depends on you, our users, and we’re always happy to hear anything that you have to say.